ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-1-CAM_Install.md

 Description   Api key for service-deploy
 Bound To      crn:v1:icp:private:iam-identity:webb-icp-312-cluster:n/cam::serviceid:ServiceId-d0dcb662-190f-4ae7-af9c-e30498a975c8
 Created At    2019-03-14T22:22+0000
 API Key       INmxv0M6dahwlgBAZ_b3Jhjv4J5zXsSRr1B53g-kqQfF
 ```

 Copy and save the API Key from the output.
 You will need this key during the CAM install process!

 ## Sync repos

-1. From the **boot** node, open a chrome browser and login into IBM Cloud Private
+1. From the **boot** node, open the Chrome browser and login into IBM Cloud Private

    Use the ICP link in Chrome or enter [https://10.10.1.2:8443](https://10.10.1.2:8443) and login (admin/passw0rd)